zulip/zulip/templates/zerver/help/add-emoji.md

 ### Unicode
-Zulip fully supports Unicode.
-To use Unicode in your message:
+Zulip fully supports Unicode emoji.
+To use Unicode emoji in your message:

 1. Copy any emoji you would like to include onto your clipboard.
 For example:😀.
 2. Compose a [new message or reply](/help/#posting-and-replying)